ilsegaertner/DatePickerApp/README.md

   - Research on Angular Material documentation to identify potential optimizations.
   - Utilized AI tools like ChatGPT for additional insights and solutions.
 - **Debugging and Testing**:
-  - Employed console log statements to trace and resolve issues.
+  - Employed console log statements to trace and resolve issues und using Dev Tools for finding the correct CSS selectors.
   - Refactored and tested the code to enhance readability and maintainability.
 - **Outcome**:
   - Successfully implemented a datepicker with dynamic tooltips, enhancing user experience.